Split-Flows: Measure Transport and Information Loss Across Molecular Resolutions: EXPERIMENTS

-We show the excess information loss as a function of $z$ in Figure~\ref{fig:lipid-bilayer}.
 The landscape reflects the amphiphilic interactions between the lipid membrane and the solute, and the associated constraints on the solute's relative orientation.
 In bulk water, these interactions are weak, and the solute's orientation is largely unconstrained, resulting in vanishing information loss.
 Near the surface, the hydrophilic headgroups attract the hydrophilic and repel the hydrophobic side of the solute, aligning it with the surface normal and causing a small peak in the information loss.
 Upon entering the membrane, the solute flips and orients its hydrophobic side toward the membrane interior.
-This reorientation strongly constrains the solute, leading to a pronounced maximum in information loss at the interface.
+This re-orientation strongly constrains the solute, leading to a pronounced maximum in information loss at the interface.
 In the hydrophobic core, the constraint relaxes as both orientations become nearly equivalent, resulting in a clear decrease in information loss toward the bilayer midplane.
 This behavior is conceptually mirrored across the midplane, with a quantitative asymmetry due to the solute being pulled through the membrane with constant force.